turbot/steampipe-mod-aws-thrifty/thrifty/docs/unused.md

 This dashboard answers the following questions:

-- What CloudWatch log streams are no longer being used?
+- What resources are no longer being used?
-- What EBS volumes are unattached or attached to stopped EC2 instances?
-- What EC2 application load balancers, network load balancers and gateway load balancers are not associated with any target group?
-- What VPC NAT gateways are unused?
+- What resources do not have any attachments or associations?

 ## Variables